uppsala-makerspace/laser_cutter_guide/docs/steps/start_ventilation.md

 # Start ventilation

-Starting the ventiation has two steps:
+Starting the ventilation has two steps:

 - Turn on the ventilation
 - Block the fume food